 "The most important questions in technology, politics, and human organization do not resolve into product specifications.
 They require the willingness to follow an argument wherever it leads — and to engage seriously with the possibility of being wrong."

-The work collected here spans technical position papers on storage architecture and AI determinism, philosophical investigations of consciousness and authorship in the age of language models, literary analyses of Kafka, Salinger, Hesse, and Lovecraft, geopolitical studies of regional integration and normalization, and theological engagement with the aftermath of October 7, 2023.
+The work collected here spans technical position papers on storage architecture and AI determinism, philosophical investigations of consciousness and authorship in the age of language models, literary analyses of Kafka, Salinger, Hesse, and Lovecraft, political-philosophical studies of nationhood, institutional authority, and democratic culture, and theological engagement with the aftermath of October 7, 2023.
 The common thread is not subject matter.
 It is rigor.

 The Institute does not perform neutrality where none is honest, and does not mistake detachment for scholarly virtue.
 These papers are written from within the questions they address.